Home-Start Barnet Family Outings

 School holidays can be the most challenging and stressful period of the year for many of our supported families.
 It can be hard to entertain children, tempers can fray and family dynamics can suffer as many don't have the means or the capacity to take their children on outings.

 These activities will provide a welcome respite to children who are living in stressful family situations – it will hopefully allow them to have moments of carefree quality time and gain new experiences, so essential for their development and well-being.
 For many of the children in our families, outings and group activities like these are few and far between, they are generally unaffordable or logistically problematic.
+Our aim is to narrow the achievement gap of low income children.

 Help disadvantaged children have the best start in life by providing enriching experiences

-450 children, young people and families having taken part in outings and events organised by Home-Start Barnet.
+Up to 600 children, young people and families having taken part in outings and events organised by Home-Start Barnet.

 We will use our monitoring and evaluation system to measure improvements in children's;